A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the world.

 As the Nazi regime rose — and people began to suspect its aims — one program, the Kindertransport, brought 10,000 children into the United Kingdom for safety.
 Lisa Jura was a 14-year-old musical prodigy whose parents were offered the chance to send one of their three children; they chose her.
 In a home for refugee children she yearned for her family, but her music offered hope to both her and many around her in the midst of the war.
 This young readers adaptation of the biography for teens and adults, The Children of Willesden Lane: Beyond the Kindertransport: A Memoir of Music, Love, and Survival, captures both the pain caused by the war and the power of music to lift everyone up.

 In the early days of the space program, segregation was still the law, and most people thought that girls didn't belong in science.
-But at NASA, female African-American mathematicians challenged both gender and racial barriers: these "colored computers" calculated the launch trajectories for America's rockets and satellites, and eventually, even for the first crewed space flights.
+But at NASA, female African-American mathematicians challenged both gender and racial barriers: these "human computers" calculated the launch trajectories for America's rockets and satellites, and eventually, even for the first crewed space flights.
 In this narrative nonfiction book, young readers learn about these dedicated women, and then get a look at how women working at NASA today feel about their place in the space agency.
-For more information about these groundbreaking women, check out Hidden Figures: The True Story of Four Black Women and the Space Race for ages 5 to 9, and the Hidden Figures Young Readers Edition for ages 8 to 13.

 Middle grade fans of the indomitable Ruth Bader Ginsburg can now learn her story in this young readers edition of the best-selling Notorious RBG: The Life and Times of Ruth Bader Ginsburg!
 From her convention-defying choice to continue law school even after marrying and having a family to her blistering dissents from the bench of the U.S. Supreme Court, this book explores Ginsburg's influence on both the law and popular culture.
 Young readers will be fascinated to see how this one determined woman has changed the face of their country over the course of her life.